ivanpran1/techguides/pages/cipdemo/faststart_cip_lab.md

 {"accountid":"A-10000","orderid":"6981359"}
 ```

-### CHECK EVENTS - USER THE ORDER ID FROM THE PREVIOUS CALL
+5. Check events - Use the order ID from the previous call

 Currently for this lab, events are being written to both Event Streams on your ICP and in the Cloud.
 We're still working through some of the challenges with the ES on-premesis but we can still show events for the demo that are running on the IBM Cloud.
 Execute this command to get a feel for what those look like.